Learn Korean With K-Dramas: How to Watch K-Dramas to Learn Korean

 If you're just starting out, you want to learn Korean through dramas with everyday conversations.
 Skip the historical dramas (we'll get to those later) and the legal thrillers packed with specialized vocabulary.

 Romance dramas generally use simpler sentence structures and repeat common phrases.
-You'll hear "saranghae" (I love you) about fifty times per episode, which is great for reinforcement.
+You'll hear "saranghae" (I love you) often, which is great for reinforcement.
 The emotional delivery also helps you connect words to feelings, making them stick better in your memory.

-Medical dramas like "Hospital Playlist" introduce specialized terms, but they balance it with plenty of everyday conversation between doctors.
+- Medical dramas like "Hospital Playlist" introduce specialized terms, but they balance them with plenty of everyday conversation between doctors.
 You don't need to memorize medical jargon, but hearing it in context helps you understand how Korean handles technical vocabulary.

 Here's where most people mess up.
 They watch with English subtitles because Korean subtitles feel overwhelming.
 I get it, but you're shooting yourself in the foot.